JunoLab/CodeTools.jl/README.md

 # Jewel.jl

-Jewel.jl is a collection of IDE related code.
-It also handles communication with Light Table, although this is entirely seperate (in the `LightTable` folder) and may be removed eventually.
+CodeTools.jl is a collection of tools for handling Julia code – evaluation, autocompletion etc. – designed to be used as a backend library for IDE support.

 It handles things such as: